J. W. Crowdus

-John William Crowdus (July 6, 1828 – September 11, 1895) was an American physician and politician who served as the 19th mayor of Dallas from 1881 to 1883.
+John William Crowdus (July 6, 1828 – September 11, 1895) was an American physician and politician who served as the 19th Mayor of Dallas from 1881 to 1883.

 Early life and education

 Crowdus was born July 6, 1828, in Franklin, Kentucky, United States, to Mark Crowdus and Frances Bush Eubank.
-Crowdus attended St. Louis Medical College at Saint Louis University.
+Crowdus attended St. Louis Medical College at Washington University in St. Louis.

 Career

 Crowdus practiced medicine in Robertson County, Tennessee, and Neosho, Newton County, Missouri, before coming to Texas.
 He joined the 3rd Missouri Infantry Regiment as a surgeon.
 He appears on a list of Confederate soldiers in hospital at Elm Springs, Arkansas paroled by G. W. Kelly, Major 4th Cavalry Regt., Missouri on November 2, 1862.

 After the Civil War, Crowdus and family moved to Dallas, Texas where established a medical practice and became involved in civic affairs.
 He was elected to the Dallas City Council in 1875 and served until 1878.
 In 1881, he was elected mayor of Dallas and served until 1883.
 Crowdus was also a prominent druggist and established a wholesale firm, J.W.
 Crowdus Drug Company in 1884.